University of Houston–Clear Lake: Organization

-The University of Houston–Clear Lake (UHCL) is one of four separate and distinct institutions in the University of Houston System.
+The University of Houston–Clear Lake (UHCL) is one of three separate and distinct institutions in the University of Houston System.
 The institution is separately accredited, offers its own academic programs and confers its own degrees, and has its own administration.
 UHCL is a stand-alone university; it is not a branch campus of the University of Houston (UH).
 Although UHCL and UH are both component institutions of the University of Houston System, they are separate degree-granting universities.

 The organization and control of the University of Houston–Clear Lake is vested in the Board of Regents of the University of Houston System.
 The Board has all the rights, powers, and duties that it has with respect to the organization and control of other institutions in the System; however, UHCL is maintained as a separate and distinct institution.

 The president is the chief executive officer of the University of Houston–Clear Lake, and the position reports to the chancellor of the University of Houston System.
 The president is appointed by the chancellor and confirmed by the Board of Regents of the University of Houston System.
 UHCL administration is located in the Bayou Building.